AdobeDocs/campaign-standard.sv-SE/help/rn/using/deprecated-features.md

 I det här avsnittet visas funktioner som har markerats som borttagna i de senaste Campaign Standard-versionerna.

-I allmänhet är funktioner som ska tas bort i en framtida version först inaktuella, med ett alternativ.
-Dessa funktioner är inte längre tillgängliga för nya kunder med Campaign Standard eller ska inte användas för nya implementeringar.
+Generally, features that are planned to be removed in a future release are set to deprecated first, with an alternative provided.
+These features and capabilities are either no longer available for new Campaign Standard customers, or should not be used for any new implementation.
 De tas också bort från produktdokumentationen.

 Kunderna rekommenderas att granska om de använder funktionen/funktionen i den aktuella distributionen och planera för att ändra implementeringen så att den använder det alternativ som finns.
-Se målets borttagningsdatum för att planera miljön och projektuppdateringarna utifrån detta.
+Se målborttagningsversionen för att planera miljön och projektuppdateringarna utifrån detta.

 <table>
  <thead>